• Skip to primary navigation

 Frustration with God

 Throughout my counseling sessions, my Christian counselor frequently quoted a verse I’d heard many times: 1 Peter 5:7: “Cast all your anxieties on him, because he cares for you.”
 In all honesty, at the time, this verse made me furious.
 What did that even mean?
-I’d spent so many years clinging onto my life with a death-grip, and here I was, being asked to simply “let go”.
+I’d spent so many years clinging onto my life with a death grip, and here I was, being asked to simply “let go”.
 And what did that look like—me, a struggling, flesh-and-bones person, giving up a battle I’d been fighting my whole life to someone I couldn’t even see?

 To make matters worse, my health had decided to turn on me, too.
 Chronic stomach and digestive issues that I’d been dealing with for years slowly began to intensify.
 I’d wake up in the night, squirming in pain, praying that God would take it away.
 As far as I could tell, he didn’t seem all that interested in stooping down to help me.
-I felt entirely stuck, trapped in both a mind and a body that were under constant stress.
+I felt entirely stuck, trapped in both a mind and a body that we're under constant stress.
 I was suffering.

 It took another three months after the school year ended for me to even begin to move forward.
 All throughout the summer, I prayed each night that God would take away my anxiety and my physical pain, and each morning I woke up angrier.
-It felt like no matter how much I cried out to God, he wasn’t going to come up with an answer.
+It felt like no matter how much I cried out to God; he wasn’t going to come up with an answer.
 Then, one evening, I grudgingly decided to open my Bible.
 If he wasn’t going to speak to me, at least I could see the answers he’d given to others.

 The Answer in Scripture

 I let the pages fall open, not sure where to look, but tired and desperate for some semblance of comfort.
 My eyes fell to a passage I’d already underlined: Deuteronomy 4:29: “But from there you will search again for the Lord your God.
 And if you search for him with all your heart and soul, you will find him.”
-In that moment, I finally understood why I was so stuck: I hadn’t even attempted to find him.
+At that moment, I finally understood why I was so stuck: I hadn’t even attempted to find him.
 I had just holed up inside myself, waiting for God to show himself in this big, obvious way.
 I wanted things done the way I thought was best.
 In my mind, he owed me something.

 I wanted him to reach down into the waves and pull me out, but I wasn’t willing to reach my hand up toward him.
 That reaching out, I realized, is faith.